vinaya-class/vinaya-class.github.io/src/06-attainments.md

 Good conduct between bhikkhus: Ven.
 Mogallāna waits to relate his vision until in the presence of the Buddha.

-### Non-offences
+### Non-offenses

 - to a bhikkhu or bhikkhuni
-- display of psychic power is not assigned an offence, but strongly critized by the Buddha (monk and the wooden bowl)
+- display of psychic power is not assigned an offense, but strongly critized by the Buddha (monk and the wooden bowl)